 Our analysis of system alternatives included an evaluation of whether existing or proposed natural gas pipeline systems could meet Midship Pipeline's objectives while offering an environmental advantage.
 We are not aware of any natural gas pipeline systems proposed in the region that would meet the objectives of the MIDSHIP Project.
-There are several existing natural gas pipeline systems that operate in the vicinity of the project; however, most of these pipeline systems are configured to receive and deliver natural gas based on the requirements of the project shippers.
+There are several existing natural gas pipeline systems that operate in the vicinity of the project; however, most of these pipeline systems operate at or near capacity in their current configuration.
+Moreover, none of the existing pipeline systems are configured to receive and deliver natural gas based on the requirements of the project shippers.
 Additional pipeline looping, compression, and laterals would be required to transport the natural gas, which would likely result in similar environmental impacts.
 Therefore, none of these pipeline systems would offer a significant environmental advantage and we do not consider them to be preferable alternatives to the MIDSHIP Project.

 Midship Pipeline developed the proposed project routing based on the receipt and delivery points identified by its customers.
 During this process, Midship Pipeline indicated that it attempted to maximize collocation with existing rights-of-way, avoid developed areas, and minimize impacts on sensitive resources.
-Midship Pipeline incorporated 28 route variations into the proposed route based on input from its environmental and engineering staff; landowner consultations; and to address constructability issues identified during field surveys.
+Midship Pipeline incorporated 20 route variations into the proposed route based on input from its environmental and engineering staff; landowner consultations; and to address constructability issues identified during field surveys.
 We have reviewed the route variations and agree with Midship Pipeline's conclusions regarding incorporation of these variations into the proposed route.

 We did not receive any comments during scoping suggesting that we evaluate any major route alternatives and, based on our review of the project, we did not identify any major route alternatives that would offer environmental advantages over the proposed route.
 However, after receipt of Midship Pipeline's application, we received comments from two landowners requesting that Midship Pipeline modify the pipeline alignment across their properties.
 To address Mr. Sloan's concerns, Midship Pipeline indicated that it would restore the disturbed right-of-way to pre-existing conditions using a seed mix containing native bluestem and other species approved by the landowner.
 We find these measures acceptable.
 We encourage Midship Pipeline to continue its attempts to consult directly with Mr. Sloan; however, we note that environmental recommendation no. 5 would allow Midship Pipeline to make minor field realignments per landowner needs and requirements that do not affect other landowners or sensitive environmental areas.

-In the draft EIS, we recommended that Midship Pipeline assess the feasibility of extending the North Canadian River HDD to span a dike on Mark Schweitzer's property and/or provide detailed information on any route adjustments and/or construction techniques developed in consultation with Mr. Schweitzer to minimize impacts on the dike.
-Midship Pipeline filed comments on the draft EIS indicating it has incorporated a route variation into the proposed route to avoid crossing the dike as well as documentation that the Schweitzers find the route variation acceptable.
+We are recommending that Midship Pipeline assess the feasibility of extending the North Canadian River HDD to span a dike on Mark Schweitzer's property and, if the feasibility study indicates that the HDD cannot be extended to encompass the dike, Midship Pipeline provide detailed information on any route adjustments and/or construction techniques developed in consultation with Mr. Schweitzer to minimize impacts on the dike.